EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 $ kubectl delete -f db-deployment.yaml
 ```

 Now let's add two new YAML configuration files.
-One for the persistent volume:
+One is for the persistent volume:

 ```yaml
 # db-persistent-volume.yaml